audunf/kustomize-example/README.md

 There are two advantages to this way of deploying:

 1. It's possible to use the same `.yaml` files for different environments (dev, test, prod), and only specify where they differ.
 In this example only number of replicas,  memory and CPU limits are different.
 2. It's possible to specify different container versions for different environments based on git commit hash.
-The versions are all listed in one place, rather than being spread throughout the `.yaml` files,
+The versions are all listed in one place, rather than being spread throughout the `.yaml` files.
+Please have a look at the `kustomize.yaml` files in `yaml/dev` and `yaml/prod` to see how versions are selected.

 ## How it works
 Containers are tagged with the `git` hash of the last commit when built.
 This information is then available in the container registry.
 The containers are pushed with version set to a combination of tags (if present), number of commits since last tag, commit hash, and branch name.